Trachyte: Mineralogy

 The mineral assemblage of trachytes consists of essential alkali feldspar.
 Relatively minor plagioclase and quartz or a feldspathoid such as nepheline may also be present.
 This is reflected in the position of the trachyte fields in the QAPF diagram.
 Biotite, clinopyroxene and olivine are common accessory minerals.
 The plagioclase is typically sodium-rich oligoclase.
 The alkali feldspar is typically also sodium-rich sanidine (anorthoclase) and is often cryptoperthitic, with alternating microscopic bands of sodium feldspar (albite) and potassium feldspar (sanidine).

 Trachytes are typically fine-grained and light-colored, but can be black if they consist mostly of glass.
 They are often porphyritic, with large well-shaped crystals of sanidine in a groundmass containing much smaller imperfect sanidine laths.
 Rhomb porphyry is an example with usually large porphyritic rhomb shaped phenocrysts embedded in a very fine-grained matrix.
 Some of the best known trachytes, such as the trachyte of Drachenfels on the Rhine, show striking porphyritic character, having large sanidine crystals of tabular form an inch or two in length scattered through their fine-grained groundmass.
 In many trachytes, however, the phenocrysts are few and small, and the groundmass comparatively coarse.
-The ferromagnesian minerals rarely occur in large crystals, and are usually not conspicuous in hand specimens of these rocks.
+The ferromagnesian minerals rarely occur in large crystals, and are usually not conspicuous in hand-sized specimens of these rocks.
 Two types of groundmass are generally recognized: the trachytic, composed mainly of long, narrow, subparallel rods of sanidine, and the orthophyric, consisting of small squarish or rectangular prisms of the same mineral.
 Sometimes granular augite or spongy riebeckite occurs in the groundmass, but as a rule this part of the rock is highly feldspathic.

 Trachytes very often have minute irregular vesicles which make the broken surfaces of specimens of these rocks rough and irregular, and it is from this distinctive texture that they received their name.
 It was first given to rocks of this class from Auvergne, and was long used in a much wider sense than that defined above, so that it included quartz-trachytes (now known as liparites and rhyolites) and oligoclase-trachytes, which are now classified as andesites.